Documentation Home

 As of MySQL 5.7.13, MySQL Server includes an SQL interface for keyring key management, implemented as a set of general-purpose functions that access the capabilities provided by the internal keyring service.
 The keyring functions are contained in a plugin library file, which also contains a keyring_udf plugin that must be enabled prior to function invocation.
 For these functions to be used, a keyring plugin such as keyring_file or keyring_okv must be enabled.

-The functions described here are general purpose and intended for use with any keyring plugin.
-A given keyring plugin might have functions of its own that are intended for use only with that plugin; see Section 6.4.4.9, “Plugin-Specific Keyring Key-Management Functions”.
+The functions described here are general-purpose and intended for use with any keyring component or plugin.
+A given keyring component or plugin may also provide functions of its own that are intended for use only with that component or plugin; see Section 6.4.4.9, “Plugin-Specific Keyring Key-Management Functions”.

 The following sections provide installation instructions for the keyring functions and demonstrate how to use them.
 For information about the keyring service functions invoked by these functions, see Section 5.5.6.2, “The Keyring Service”.
 For general keyring information, see Section 6.4.4, “The MySQL Keyring”.